 He has written over 100 blog posts covering software engineering, information technology and security topics.
 Spoken at many international conferences and run many workshops helping Software Engineers understand and improve their information security.

 Kim Pioneered the InfoSecNZ Slack.
-He is the OWASP Chapter Lead for Christchurch, New Zealand, and helped pioneer the Christchurch Hacker Conference.
-Kim continues to consult with Software Engineering Teams on a daily basis to improve their Security and reduce their time to delivery.
+Served as the OWASP New Zealand Chapter Lead for Christchurch for eight years, and helped pioneer the Christchurch Hacker Conference.
+Kim continues to consult with Software Engineering Teams on a daily basis to improve their security, quality and reduce their time to delivery.